 Menstrual cramps are just a usual part of getting your period; it’s just that sometimes some women have excruciating pain during their making it difficult to do everyday things.
 If your period pain is very bad, and over-the-counter drugs don’t help, talk with your doctor.
 The doctor can help with other ways to manage the pain, or they may want to check your body to see if there’s something more serious going on.

-Cramps that are really bad and painful may be a sign of:
+Cramps that are really bad and painful can also be a sign of:

 Pelvic Inflammatory Disease — an infection in the reproductive organs.